×

 We asked people if there is a lot of crime.
 They answered:

 "Like any other place, Marsh Harbour in the Bahamas experiences crime, but the rate can vary.
 Petty crimes such as theft and burglary are more common, especially targeting tourists.
 Violent crimes are less frequent but do occur occasionally.
 It's always recommended for residents and visitors to take standard precautions to ensure their safety.
 The local authorities are continuously working to maintain law and order and to reduce crime rates.
-However, it's important to note that crime rates can fluctuate and may not be the same year-round," wrote a member in Marsh Harbour.
+However, it's important to note that crime rates can fluctuate and may not be the same year-round," explained one expat living in Marsh Harbour, Bahamas.

 About the Author